RIS-WITH/Malmo_Builder/configGuide.md

 ## server
 *not employed yet (only locally)*
 ### ip
-the ip of the server
+the ip of the server 127.
+0. 0.
+1 by default but if you want to play in distant machines, you should change it to the ip of the server

 ## collect
 ### agents_position